maxim1um/Rendering/README.md

 # Rendering
-A tutorial for real-time rendering
+A tutorial for real-time rendering.
+It uses MIT license.

 This tutorial is based the tutorial of LearnOpenGL and the course of Real-time Rendering in Trinity College Dulin.